 - The Major First Databank Price Rollback

-The First Circuit Court of Appeals recently affirmed the approval of a settlement reached between plaintiff health benefit plans and consumers in a class action against defendants First DataBank, Inc. (FDB) and Medi-Span, two leading drug pricing publishers.
-The settlement resulted in a rollback of benchmark prices of some of the most common prescription medications and which could save consumers and other purchasers hundreds of millions of dollars.
-The settlement stems from a 2005 class-action lawsuit brought on behalf of health benefit plans and consumers against First DataBank and McKesson Corporation, a large pharmaceutical wholesaler.
-Plaintiffs claimed that beginning in 2001, FDB and McKesson secretly agreed to raise the markup between the Wholesale Acquisition Cost and the Average Wholesale Price from 20 to 25 percent for more than 400 drugs, resulting in higher profits for retail pharmacies at the expense of consumers and payers.
+On September 4, 2009, the First Circuit Court of Appeals affirmed a settlement between plaintiff health benefit plans and consumers in a class action against defendants First DataBank, Inc. (“FDB”) and Medi-Span, two leading drug pricing publishers, that resulted in a rollback of benchmark prices of some of the most common prescription medications and is saving consumers and other purchasers hundreds of millions of dollars.
+The settlement stems from a 2005 class action lawsuit brought on behalf of health benefit plans and consumers against FDB and McKesson Corporation, a large pharmaceutical wholesaler.
+Plaintiffs claimed that beginning in 2001, FDB and McKesson secretly agreed to raise the markup between the Wholesale Acquisition Cost (“WAC”) and the Average Wholesale Price (“AWP”) from 20 to 25 percent for more than 400 drugs, resulting in higher profits for retail pharmacies at the expense of consumers and payers.
 HBSS served as court appointed lead class counsel.

-On June 6, 2007, Judge Patti B. Saris of the District of Massachusetts preliminarily approved a settlement between the parties whereby FDB agreed to roll back pricing by five basis points, from 1.25 to 1.20, on the drugs included in the lawsuit as well as hundreds of other drugs, which should create cost-savings on a much broader range of prescription medications.
-An alphabet soup of associations representing pharmacies and pharmacy benefit managers fought the proposed rollback before federal trial and appellate courts, claiming either that small pharmacies would be put out of business through implementation of the rollback or that the savings to health plans and consumers would not be enough to justify the settlement.
-The courts rejected these claims and in a ruling on Sept.
-4, 2009, the First Circuit Court of Appeals affirmed the approval of the settlement.
+On June 6, 2007, the Honorable Patti B. Saris preliminarily approved a settlement between the parties whereby FDB agreed to roll back pricing by five basis points, from 1.25 to 1.20, on the drugs included in the lawsuit as well as hundreds of other drugs, which should create cost-savings on a much broader range of prescription medications.
+Associations representing pharmacies and pharmacy benefit managers fought the proposed rollback before federal trial and appellate courts, claiming either that small pharmacies would be put out of business through implementation of the rollback or that the savings to health plans and consumers would not be enough to justify the settlement.
+The courts rejected these claims and the First Circuit Court of Appeals affirmed the settlement.

 - $25 Million for the State of Connecticut for Zyprexa Fraud